J-Furber/J-Furber.github.io/resume.md

 title: CV
 ---

+## Experience

+### Research Fellow, School of Veterinary Medicine, University of Surrey,March 2025 - Present
+Finishing off a paper on Rift Valley Fever virsus and starting work on Lyssavirus in bats.

+---
 ## Education

-### Mathematics Research PhD, University of Surrey, 2021 - Present
+### Mathematics Research PhD, University of Surrey, 2021 - 2025
 #### Working Project Title: Using mathematical data analysis to elucidate the ecology of badger dynamics and dispersal patterns.
 Modules completed as part of training:
 - University of Surrey; Mathematical Biology, Data Science for Dynamical Systems, Mathematical Modelling of Markov Chain Monte Carlo.